csernazs/pytest-httpserver/doc/background.rst

 should not change the simple API unless it is absolutely required.

 API compatibility is paramount.
-API breaking is only allowed when it is on par with the the the gain of the new functionality.
+API breaking is only allowed when it is on par with the gain of the new functionality.

 Adding new parameters to functions which have default value is not considered a breaking API change.